riastradh/draft-riastradh-cfrg-staticdh/draft-riastradh-staticdh.md

  is oblivious to, and relies on the secret key to prevent other than the server from computing the same secret to test password guesses.

-PrivacyPass uses an OPRF to create anonymized tokens, so a server can issue them to clients but can't distinguish or track clients by the issued tokens, and clients can prove ownership of tokens but can't forge new ones.
+Privacy Pass uses an OPRF to create anonymized tokens, so a server can issue them to clients but can't distinguish or track clients by the issued tokens, and clients can prove ownership of tokens but can't forge new ones.